drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-03-the-menu.md

     return this.charAt(0).toUpperCase() + this.slice(1);
 }
 ```
 pretty simple stuff...
-It is also nice that you can pollute - ehrm extend - namespaces like this in JavaScript.
+It is also nice that you can pollute - *cough* extend - namespaces like this in JavaScript.

 The createMenuElements builds the HTML elements for the menu: